jvalenzuela/atform/doc/source/intro.rst

 :menuselection:`File --> New` menu
 to open a new editor window for creating a script that will be saved to disk.

-Below is a minimal example to illustrate the basic layout of a |project_name|
+Below is a minimal example to illustrate the basic layout of an |project_name|
-Python script.
-All examples in this manual are fully-functional, attached to the PDF in the same way as the |project_name| package, and can be used as initial templates for writing actual test procedures.
+script.
+All examples in this manual are fully-functional, and are attached to this PDF so they may be used as initial templates for writing actual test procedures.

 .. literalinclude:: examples/minimal.py

-This example contains three, rather spartan tests, containing only a title and automatically-assigned number, yet is sufficient to demonstrate the entire workflow from source script to output PDF.
-Simple tests without much content are also common when creating an initial outline.
+This example contains three tests, containing only a title and automatically-assigned number, yet is sufficient to demonstrate the entire workflow from source script to output PDF.
 Obviously, test procedures will require much more detail, which can be provided by additional parameters to :py:class:`atform.Test`.